Beaded ApronArtist(s)Object Creation Datecirca 1890-1920Medium & Supportstring, beads, and cowrie shellsDimensions

 Page, Donna.
 2007.
 A Cameroon World.

 New York: QCC Art Gallery Press.Physical Description

-An apron made from yellow, blue, and red beadwork in a pattern of alternating bands of triangles and stripes.
-There are two strings attached to the top of the apron, to tie around the waist.
-The bottom edge is decorated with a fringe of cowrie shells.
+An apron made from multi-colored beadwork, primarily red, white, green, blue, and pink beads in a diamond pattern.
+The bottom edge of the apron is decorated with a fringe of cowrie shells.
 Primary Object Classification Costume and Costume Accessories Primary Object TypeapronCollection AreaAfricanRights

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image

 for more information and to fill out the online Image Rights and Reproductions Request Form.